Galaco/kero/README.md

 </p>

 ## Building

+### Prerequisites
+This project is tested against Go 1.14+, although will probably build on Go 1.12 or later.
+To compile with the physics module, `Bullet` is required;
+* On Mac OS it can be installed with `brew install bullet`.
+* See Bullet documentation for other platforms

+### Build
 To build the project on Windows, Mac OS or Linux, all you need to do is run (assuming you have Go 1.12 or later installed) in the directory `samples/demo`:
 `go build .`